apache/directory-kerby/README.md

 Apache Kerby
 ============

 Apache Kerby is a Java Kerberos binding.
-It provides a rich, intuitive and interoperable implementation, library, standalone KDC and various facilities that bases on Kerberos, and integrates PKI, OTP and token (OAuth2) as desired in modern environments such as cloud, Hadoop and mobile.
+It provides a rich, intuitive and interoperable implementation, library, KDC and various facilities that integrates PKI, OTP and token (OAuth2) as desired in modern environments such as cloud, Hadoop and mobile.

 ### The Initiatives/Goals
 * Aims as a Java Kerberos binding, with rich and integrated facilities that integrate Kerberos, PKI and token (OAuth2) for both client and server sides.